 Winner: Both exchange platform uses top-of-the-line security features

-Apart from that, you connect the customer support team on the Telegram group and Twitter account.
+Apart from that, you connect with the customer support team on the Telegram group and Twitter account.

 The website also includes a FAQ page and Youtube channel that contains information regarding commonly faced issues and explanatory videos.